 Immunotherapy is a form of cancer treatment that uses the immune system to attack cancer cells, in much the same way that it attacks bacteria or viruses.
-Rather than targeting cancer cells directly, these treatments are aimed at provoking your immune cells to recognize and destroy cancer cells.

 This type of therapy seeks to harness different types of immune cells circulating in your body and has the potential to provide lasting benefits.
 Simply put, immunotherapy treats your body, and your body treats the cancer.

 In recent years, there have been major advances in the field of cancer immunotherapy, and this treatment is currently being investigated for many cancer types.